2025-2029 Consolidated Plan#

 Increase the supply of affordable housing units

 Increase both rental and ownership housing with the following priorities: mixed-income housing, permanent supportive housing, and/or housing with co-location of services (case management, childcare, etc.).
-Prioritize projects serving special populations including people experiencing homelessness, families, seniors, unaccompanied youth, people with disabilities, and people with very low incomes.
-Prioritize projects that have nearby access to transit, grocery, employment, and other community amenities/resources.
-May include construction, acquisition, adaptive re-use, down payment assistance, etc.
+Support projects that are close to transit, grocery, employment, and other amenities/resources.
+May include construction, acquisition, adaptive re-use, etc.

 Preserve existing affordable housing

 Invest in preservation activities that maintain and/or improve affordable housing stock conditions and numbers.
 Includes rehabilitation of existing units and acquisition to prevent conversion to market rate.
-Rehabilitation efforts will extend the life of the preserved unit for a minimum of 15 years and prioritize healthy indoor and outdoor spaces for residents and energy efficiency upgrades.
-May also include ownership supports such as emergency repairs, energy efficiency upgrades, and accessibility modifications.
+Rehabilitation efforts will extend the life of the preserved unit for a minimum of 15 years and support efficiency upgrades and healthy indoor and outdoor spaces for residents.

 Provide emergency sheltering and services

 Support projects that provide emergency shelter, shelter-related services, and/or residency programs for individuals and families experiencing homelessness, including comprehensive case management for long-term stabilization.
-May include extreme weather emergency sheltering for people experiencing homelessness and other vulnerable populations.
+May include extreme weather emergency sheltering.

 **All funding recommendations will include additional consideration for projects that serve historically underrepresented populations and disproportionately impacted identities, such as seniors, individuals with disabilities, unaccompanied youth, persons experiencing homelessness, LGBTQIA+, victims of abuse and persons of color.